armaghan255/Awaaz-2.0/README.md

 # awaaz
-Vision based Android application which is used to detect deaf/mute person's sign and interpret the meaning of it to the user.
+Vision based Android application to detect gestures of a deaf person